exfalsoquodlibet/cookiecutter-data-science/README.md

     │
     ├── make_models          <- Scripts to train models and then use trained models to make predictions │
-    ├── make_viz             <- Scripts to create exploratory and results oriented visualizations │
+    ├── make_visualisations  <- Scripts to create exploratory and results oriented visualizations │
     └── tools                <- Any helper scripts go here